travels to Lanzarote with Ed

 Manrique blended modern art with this natural environment by painting contrasting white areas here and there, plus the use of plants and stone to create architectural effects.
 He knows where to stop and the touches he adds do not spoil what Nature has created: he merely provides subtle enhancement.
 As, of course, do I, when bringing you this overview of Lanzarote.
 For there are other places you can visit in cyberspace to find out more.

-If you enjoyed reading the above article then you will probably also enjoy Irish Republic by Ed, and Cannes, also in Europe, and our latest articles covering the Orinoco Delta, La Mata, Marbella and Beijing.
+If you enjoyed reading the above article then you will probably also enjoy Irish Republic by Ed, and Lausanne, also in Europe, and our latest articles covering the Orinoco Delta, La Mata, Marbella and Beijing.

 Your linking text here